iamjaypatel/College/CS 1632/midterm_1_study_guide.md

 ## REQUIREMENTS ANALYSIS
 * What makes a good or bad requirement?
+  - Requirements: the specifications of the software.
+They say WHAT to do, not HOW to do it.
+  - Good:
 * Testability - requirements must be:
   * Complete, consistent, unambiguous, quantitative, feasible
+    - Complete: Requiremens should cover all aspects of a system.
+Anything not covered in requirements is liable to be interpreted differently.
+    - Consistent:
+    - Unambiguous:
+    - Quantative:
+    - Feasible:
 * Functional vs Non-Functional Requirements  (Quality Attributes)
   * Be able to define and write your own
 * Traceability Matrices